 Responsiveness to requests for additional information and other outreach will be among the factors considered in our review of your application, as will participation in virtual and on-campus programming opportunities.

-In order to ensure equitable standards for admission, Stonehill will pilot a test-blind process for all undergraduate applicants for the fall 2021 (Class of 2025) and fall 2022 (Class of 2026) entry terms.
+In order to ensure equitable standards for admission, Stonehill will pilot a test-blind process for all undergraduate applicants for the fall 2021 (Class of 2025), fall 2022 (Class of 2026) and fall 2023 (Class of 2027) entry terms.

 We understand that COVID-19 continues to disrupt the ability for students to both prepare and sit for the SAT and ACT.
 Our hope is to alleviate any anxiety students may have regarding access to testing as it relates to eligibility among a competitive application and scholarship pool.

-Considering this change, students applying for the fall 2022 entry term should not submit the results of their SAT or ACT exams when applying to Stonehill.
+Considering this change, students applying for the fall 2022, spring 2023 and fall 2023 entry terms should not submit the results of their SAT or ACT exams when applying to Stonehill.

 - 27% science (STEM)